henningte/ir/README.md

 1.  baseline correction with:
       - a polynomial baseline
-      - a convex hull baseline.
+      - a convex hull baseline
       - a Savitzky-Golay baseline (Lasch 2012).
 2.  binning.
 3.  clipping.